 Robert Clark repeated the story in his history in 1875 as 'what is now commonly called a fore-caddie'

-A second explanation derives from the military battle craft of musket days, when rank after rank would fire fusillades, some over the heads of those in front.
+A second explanation, still given by the USGA, derives from the military battle craft of musket days, when rank after rank would fire fusillades, some over the heads of those in front.
 It was speculated that the term Fore! might have been used to warn those in front to keep their heads down.
-Modern historians pour cold water on this theory, partly because it is difficult to relate it to a Scottish golf connection and partly because the relevant military terms used do not appear to be connected.
+Modern historians pour cold water on this theory, partly because it is difficult to relate it to a Scottish golf connection and partly because the relevant military terms used do not bear any relation.
 However, this theory may in fact be a misunderstanding of the theory below.